John Cockcroft: Early life and education

 The Great War broke out in August 1914.
 Cockcroft completed his first year at Manchester in June 1915.
 He joined the Officers' Training Corps there, but did not wish to become an officer.
 During the summer break he worked at a YMCA canteen at Kinmel Camp in Wales.
 He enlisted in the British Army on 24 November 1915.
 On 29 March 1916, he joined the 59th Training Brigade, Royal Field Artillery, where he was trained as a signaller.
 He was then posted to B Battery, 92nd Field Artillery Brigade, one of the units of the 20th (Light) Division, on the Western Front.

 Cockcroft participated in the Advance to the Hindenburg Line and the Third Battle of Ypres.
 He applied for a commission, and was accepted.
 He was sent to Brighton in February 1918 to learn about gunnery, and in April 1918, to the Officer Candidate School in Weedon Bec in Northamptonshire, where he was trained as a field artillery officer.
 He was commissioned as a lieutenant in the Royal Field Artillery on 17 October 1918.

 After the war ended, Cockcroft was released from the Army in January 1919.
 He elected not to return to the Victoria University of Manchester, but to study electrical engineering at Manchester Municipal College of Technology.
 Because he had completed a year at Victoria University of Manchester, he was allowed to skip the first year of the course.
-He received his BSc in June 1920.
+He received his B.Sc. in June 1920.
 Miles Walker, the professor of electrical engineering there, persuaded him to take up an apprenticeship with Metropolitan Vickers.
-He obtained a 1851 Exhibition Scholarship from the Royal Commission for the Exhibition of 1851, and submitted his MSc thesis on the "Harmonic Analysis for Alternating Currents" in June 1922.
+He obtained a 1851 Exhibition Scholarship from the Royal Commission for the Exhibition of 1851, and submitted his M.Sc. thesis, Harmonic Analysis for Alternating Currents, in June 1922.

 Walker then suggested Cockcroft sit for a scholarship to St. John's College, Cambridge, Walker's alma mater.
 Cockcroft was successful, winning a £30 scholarship and a £20 bursary awarded to undergraduates of limited means.
 Metropolitan Vickers gave him £50 subject to his returning after completing his degree.
 Walker and an aunt made up the balance of the £316 fee.
 As a graduate of another university, he was allowed to skip the first year of the tripos.
-He sat the tripos exam in June 1924, achieved a B* as a wrangler, and was awarded his BA degree.
+He sat the tripos exam in June 1924, achieved a B* as a wrangler, and was awarded his B.A. degree.

 Cockcroft married Elizabeth Crabtree on 26 August 1925, in a ceremony at the Bridge Street United Methodist Church in Todmorden.
 They had six children.
 The first, a boy known as Timothy, died in infancy.
 They subsequently had four daughters, Joan Dorothea (Thea), Jocelyn, Elisabeth Fielden and Catherine Helena; and another son, Christopher Hugh John.